Analytic force-free jet from disk-fed rotating black holes: Summary and Outlook

 Moreover, the location of the current concentration and sign reversal parametrizes the flux function of our black hole jet, and so the total poloidal current and angular velocity.
 But, the jet properties are insensitive to this parameter at fixed horizon angular velocity and magnetic flux.
-Hence, we obtain a jet power given in Eq.~\eqref{eq:4.67} that is valid for any value of the parameter within the approximation.
+Hence, we obtain a jet power given in Eq.~\eqref{eq:4.70} that is valid for any value of the parameter within the approximation.
 This situation is similar to that of the hyperbolic jet.
-In both the hyperbolic and our new asymptotically parabolic jets, the insensitivity to the disk parameter extends not only to the jet power but also to the entire jet properties, although this aspect of the hyperbolic jet has not been been emphasized in previous literature~\cite{Gralla_etal_2016}.
-It would be interesting to investigate, however, whether the apparent insensitivity of the jets reflects a genuine independence of the jets properties from the disk parameter and an artifact of the approximations used.
+In both the hyperbolic and our new asymptotically parabolic jets, the insensitivity to the disk parameter extends not only to the jet power but also to the entire jet properties, although this aspect of the hyperbolic jet has not been strongly emphasized in previous literature~\cite{Gralla_etal_2016}.
+It would be interesting to investigate, however, whether the apparent insensitivity of the jets with the disk parameter reflects a genuine universality of the jets properties to the disk structures or an artifact of the approximations used in the slowly rotating black hole.
+Such degeneracy of the Blandford-Znajek jet power at small black hole spin has been observed in alternative theories of gravity, but it breaks at higher spin~\cite{Dong:2022,Camilloni:2024}.

-These results illustrate the standard interpretation that the Blandford-Znajek mechanism operates as an energy-extraction process on the horizon, independent of the source of the magnetic field.
-By examining the jet power derived here, together with those of other jets from disk-fed black holes, one finds that all jet powers depend only on the magnetic flux threading the horizon and the horizon angular velocity, and not on the detailed properties of the disk - a feature expected from the BZ process.
+Our results also illustrate the standard interpretation that the Blandford-Znajek mechanism operates as an energy-extraction process at the horizon, independent of the source of the magnetic field.
+By examining the jet power derived here, together with those of other jets from disk-fed slowly rotating black holes, one finds that all jet powers depend only on the magnetic flux threading the horizon and the horizon angular velocity, and not on the detailed properties of the disk --- a feature expected from the BZ process.
 The question of whether this process should be understood as being mediated by the horizon through the membrane paradigm or by the ergosphere has been extensively debated.
 But numerical simulations favor the latter interpretation~\cite{Ruiz_2012, Toma_2025}.

-In addition, the effective resistance of the jet, when compared with that of a known stellar jet, is compatible with the membrane paradigm notion that the horizon possesses a finite resistance.
+In addition, the effective resistance of the jet circuit, when compared with that of a known stellar jet model, is compatible with the membrane paradigm notion that the horizon possesses a finite resistance.
 It is also comparable to the effective resistance found in the black hole hyperbolic jet.